-Look Voyages, Transat Holidays, Amplitravel and Euro Charter are all guaranteed by L'Association Professionnelle de Solidarité du Tourisme (the "APST"), a collective guarantee organization, for a total of over \$19 million Euros as of October 31, 2011; the highest guarantee has been awarded to Look Voyages for an amount nearing \$11 million Euros.
+Look Voyages, Vacances Transat, Amplitravel and Euro Charter are all guaranteed by L'Association Professionnelle de Solidarité du Tourisme (the "APST"), a collective guarantee organization, for a total of over \$17.5 million Euros as of October 31, 2012; the highest guarantee has been awarded to Look Voyages for an amount nearing \$10.0 million Euros.
 In return for this commitment, the APST requires each of its members to provide counter-guaranties.
-As such, the APST benefits from corporate guarantee agreement from Transat AT Inc., in its position as Parent Company of guarantee companies.
+As such, the APST benefits from corporate guarantee agreement from Transat, in its position as Parent Company of guarantee companies.
 The number of counter-guaranties requested is determined depending on the financial position of the guarantee companies as well as the real risk supported by the APST.
-This amount is revised annually, according to the applicable rules and in view of the financial position of the guarantee company as of October 31, 2011.
-The APST has requested that Transat AT Inc. increase its guarantee from \$5 million to \$10 million Euros.
-This guarantee was provided on July 15, 2012.
+This amount is revised annually, according to the applicable rules and in view of the financial position of the guarantee company as of October 31, 2012.
+The APST has requested from Transat a joint guarantee amounting to \$10 million Euros.